Grandad (Only Fools and Horses): Backstory

 During World War II, Grandad evidently served some time in the army, as he told Del he was given a double-headed coin by a fellow soldier, and his son Reg checked his blood group on his old army records, as mentioned in "Thicker than Water."
-However, he must have been demobbed before the end of war, as he temporarily separated from his wife and had an affair with Trigger's grandmother Alice while her husband Arthur was still fighting.
 During the episode "He Ain't Heavy, He's My Uncle," Uncle Albert (Buster Merryfield) shows Del a photograph of Grandad during the war.
-When Del asks why Grandad is wearing a vest and plimsolls, Albert answers 'Well, he'd just deserted.'
+When Del asks why Grandad is wearing a vest and plimsolls, Albert answers "Well, he'd just deserted".
+It was most likely at this time that he had an affair with Trigger's grandmother Alice, while her husband Arthur was still fighting.
+According to Del's autobiography, he got caught after deserting but was let off after pleading not guilty on the terms of temporary insanity.

-After the war, Grandad had various short-term jobs before he retired.
+After the war, Grandad had various short-term jobs before he retired "at the ripe old age of forty-eight".
 His wife, who apparently worked as a charlady in these later years, died in the early 1960s, when Rodney was still young.

-It is revealed in "Tea For Three" by Grandad's younger brother Albert, that he and Albert fell out over Albert's later wife, Ada.
+It is revealed in "Tea for Three" by Grandad's younger brother Albert, that he and Albert fell out over Albert's later wife, Ada.
 Albert tells Rodney that while walking home from a nightclub together, he and Grandad had a fight, and never spoke to each other again after that.
-Despite this, in the episode "Miami Twice", Albert mentions that he married Ada before enlisting to fight in World War II, and after the war, as revealed in "Hole in One", he and Grandad would often pull schemes on local pubs by having Albert fall down cellar stairs without hurting himself and claiming compensation whenever they were short of money.
-Albert also mentions that during their youth, Grandad often looked after him, and it was for this reason that Albert regretted their falling out, attended Grandad's funeral, and even tried to swindle the Nag's Head Brewery in order to raise money to pay for Grandad's gravestone.
+Despite this, in the episode "Miami Twice", Albert mentions that he married Ada before enlisting to fight in World War II, and after the war, as revealed in "Hole in One", he and Grandad would often pull schemes on local pubs by having Albert fall down cellars without hurting himself and claiming compensation whenever they were short of money.
+Albert also mentions that during their youth, Grandad often looked after him, and it was for this reason that Albert regretted their falling out, attended Grandad's funeral, and even tried to swindle the brewery in order to raise money to pay for Grandad's gravestone.